GiannisClipper/filmNet/readme.md

 ## FilmNet

-This is a demo site, designed and written for practicing web development with pythons's Django.
+This is a demo site, designed and written for practicing web development with python's Django.
 UI/UX written in plain HTML/CSS, data storage based on SQL database while images saved in file system as files and email sending powered by smtp.gmail.com.

 It works like __a forum consisted of users, film posts and comments__ on films.
 Data are visible to all site visitors but only registered users can post new films and comments as well as modify or delete their own posts.